Freezing Fruit [fact sheet]

 Download Resource

 Fruit can be safely frozen using different methods based upon the desired use of the final product.
 Although the use of sugar or syrup is not necessary to achieve a safe product, most fruit used for eating will have a better texture if frozen using a sugar or syrup pack.
-Fruit that are used for baking are best frozen using a sugar or dry-pack.
-Download the fact sheet.
+Fruits that are used for baking are best frozen using a sugar or dry pack.

 Containers for Freezing

-Using proper packaging material for freezing food is important to help protect flavor, color, moisture content, and nutritive value of the food while in the freezer.
+Using proper packaging material for freezing food is important to help protect flavor, color, moisture content, and nutritive value of the food.

 In general, rigid containers, such as glass and plastic, are suitable for all packs, especially for liquid packs.
 Regular glass breaks easily at freezer temperatures.
-If using glass jars, choose wide mouth jars that are made for freezing and canning.
-Plastic freezer-grade bags are good for dry pack with little to no liquid.
+If using glass jars, choose wide mouth jars that are made for freezing.
+Some canning jars are made for freezing and canning.
+Freezer-grade plastic bags are good for dry packs with little to no liquid.
 If using plastic bags, press them to remove as much air as possible before closing.

 General characteristics of packaging materials should be:

-• Protect foods from absorption of off flavor or odors
+• Protect foods from absorption of off flavors or odors.

 Did You Know?